isomerpages/seab-corp/news/press-releases/_posts/2021-01-11-post-Release of 2020 Singapore Cambridge GCE O Level Examination Results.md

 <li>
 <p>Students who would like guidance on their education options can approach
 their teachers or the ECG Counsellors supporting their schools.
-Students can also refer to the interactive MySkillsFuture portal at https://go.gov.sg/mysfsec to find out more about the range of education options and career pathways available to them.</p>
+Students can also refer to the interactive MySkillsFuture portal at <a href="https://go.gov.sg/mysfsec" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/mysfsec</a> to find out more about the range of education options and career pathways available to them.</p>
 <p></p>
 </li>
 <li>
 <p>To complement the ECG services provided by schools, students can make
-an appointment for online or phone counselling with an ECG Counsellor from the ECG Centre at MOE (Grange Road) via the e-Appointment system at https://go.gov.sg/moe-ecg-centre, calling the ECG hotline at 6831 1420, or emailing MOE_ECG@moe.gov.sg.
+an appointment for online or phone counselling with an ECG Counsellor from the ECG Centre at MOE (Grange Road) via the e-Appointment system at <a href="https://go.gov.sg/moe-ecg-centre" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/moe-ecg-centre</a>, calling the ECG hotline at 6831 1420, or emailing <a href="MOE_ECG@moe.gov.sg" rel="noopener noreferrer nofollow" target="_blank">MOE_ECG@moe.gov.sg</a>.
 The MOE ECG Centre will offer online or phone counselling from 6 to 20 January 2021, 9.00am to 5.00pm (Saturdays: 9.00am to 12.30pm).</p>
 </li>
 </ol>
 <p><strong><sup><sub>1 </sub></sup><sub>The Cambridge Assessment International Education, the Ministry of Education, Singapore and the Singapore Examinations and Assessment Board (SEAB) are the joint examining authorities for the Singapore-Cambridge General Certificate of Education Ordinary Level Examinations.</sub></strong>